East Asian Languages and Cultures

 Korean

-This course is designed for students who have completed L51 Korean 217 & 218 (Second Level Modern Korean I & II) or those with equivalent proficiency.
+This course is designed for students who have completed Second Level Modern Korean I & II or those with equivalent proficiency.
 The course aims to further develop students' communicative competence and proficiency in speaking, listening, writing, and reading while deepening their understanding of Korean culture at the high intermediate level.
 Throughout the course, students will develop the cultural and linguistic understanding necessary to communicate for various personal and social purposes.
 By the end of the course, students will be able to participate in detailed conversations on various familiar topics such as travel, leisure activities, health, traditions, holidays, and beliefs using complex sentences.
 Students can expect to read simple articles and write essays of 250-350 words.
-Undergraduates enroll in the 400-level section; 500-level section is for graduate students only.
-Prerequisite: L51 218 (grade of B- or better) or placement by examination.
+Students are required to take the placement exam unless they are advancing from the previous level.

-This course is intended for students who have completed L51 Korean 417 (Korean III) or have an equivalent level of proficiency.
+This course is intended for students who have completed Third-Level Korean I or have an equivalent level of proficiency.
 The primary goal of the course is to enhance students' communicative competence and proficiency in speaking, listening, writing, and reading while also deepening their understanding of Korean culture at the high intermediate level.
 By the end of the course, students will be able to participate in detailed conversations on various familiar and unfamiliar topics and social situations in a culturally appropriate manner.
 They will also be able to comprehend main ideas and supporting details in non-complex aural and written stories across various contexts and read articles, narrative, and descriptive texts.
 Students will also be able to describe, explain, and compare using structures and vocabulary items at the high intermediate level in writing and speaking.
-Undergraduates enroll in the 400-level section; 500-level section is for graduate students only.
-Prerequisite: L51 417 (grade of B- or better) or placement by examination.
+Students are required to take the placement exam unless they are advancing from the previous level.

 This course is intended for students who have completed the Third Level Modern Korean I & II or possess equivalent proficiency.
 The course's main objective is to develop student's language skills in speaking, listening, reading, and writing, with a greater emphasis on reading and writing while enhancing their understanding of Korean culture.
 The class explores various topics related to Korea and Korean culture, utilizing a primary textbook and a range of authentic materials such as newspaper articles, literature, films, and video clips that are relevant to the topics.
 Through these materials, students will be able to express their ideas convincingly and precisely in Korean on Korea-related topics.
 Additionally, students will work on improving their Korean proficiency in vocabulary and hanja (Chinese characters) at an advanced level and perfecting their sentence structure for oral and written communication in various formats.
 By the end of the course, students will have developed advanced-level language skills, a deeper understanding of Korean culture, and the ability to communicate their ideas in Korean effectively.
-Undergraduates enroll in the 400-level section; 500-level section is for graduate students only.
-Prerequisite: L51 418 (grade of B- or better) or placement by examination.
+Students are required to take the placement exam unless they are advancing from the previous level.

 Credit 3 units.
 A&S IQ: LCD, LS BU: IS EN: H

 This course aims to help students enhance their Korean language proficiency and knowledge of Korean culture, history, and society to an advanced level.
 Throughout the course, students will participate in various activities, such as discussions, presentations, and reading and writing exercises based on materials such as movies and readings that provide rich cultural, historical, and sociopolitical information about Korea.
 Additionally, using authentic materials throughout the course provides students with opportunities to be exposed to the authentic Korean language in various situations.
 Students will continue to expand their advanced-level vocabulary and hanja (Chinese character) knowledge and refine their sentence structure skills for effective oral and written communication in various formats.
-Undergraduates enroll in the 400-level section; 500-level section is for graduate students only.
-Prerequisite: L51 427 (grade of B- or better) or placement by examination.
+Students are required to take the placement exam unless they are advancing from the previous level.

 Credit 3 units.
 A&S IQ: LCD, LS BU: IS EN: H

-This is the continuation of Korean 437.
-It is an advanced to high-advanced level Korean course in standard modern Korean.
+This is the continuation of Contemporary Korean I. It is an advanced to high-advanced level Korean course in standard modern Korean.
 Emphasis is placed on developing an advanced level of reading proficiency in Korean and writing ability in Korean for an academic or professional purpose.
-Undergraduates enroll in the 400-level section; 500-level section is for graduate students only.
-Prerequisite: L51 428 (grade of B- or better) or permission of instructor.

 Credit 3 units.